liuqx0717/COMS6998/README.md

 ## Committing your changes to the master branch

-1. Check if all your changes have been committed to your branch.
+1. Check if there are changes that haven't been committed yet.

 ```
 git status